skunkwolf/armory/README.md

 - `-c`: Common Name (CN) for the service certificate.
 - `-o`: Base name for the output files.
 The script will generate `${OUTPUT_NAME}.key`, `${OUTPUT_NAME}.csr`, and `${OUTPUT_NAME}.crt`.
 - `-u`: Organizational Unit (OU) for the service certificate.
+- `-s`: Subject Alternative Name (SAN) for the certificate.

 #### Default Values:

 If parameters are not provided, the script uses the following default values:

-- Common Name: "skunkwolf-service"
+- Common Name: "nats-cluster"
-- Output Name: "skunkwolf-service"
+- Output Name: "nats-cluster"
+- Subject Alternative Name: "DNS:nats-headless.default.svc.cluster.local, DNS:*.nats-headless.default.svc.cluster.local"
 - Organizational Unit: "skunkwolf"

 #### Steps Performed by the Script: